-material even if it is not quantitatively large; or

-- immaterial even if it is quantitatively large.
+- material even if it is not quantitatively large; or - immaterial even if it is quantitatively large.

 An entity evaluates errors individually and in the aggregate - in relation to specific financial statement captions and disclosures, and the financial statements as a whole.
-The entity considers not just the current period, but also the effect on prior periods and future periods.
+The entity considers not just the current period, but also the effect on prior periods and future periods, and whether correcting the error or leaving the error uncorrected would cause the financial statements in each of those periods to be materially misstated.

-When performing the quantitative and qualitative assessments, all relevant circumstances are considered, including the factual context in which the user of financial statements would view the financial item (see Question 2.3.20).
+When performing the quantitative and qualitative assessments, an entity considers all relevant circumstances, including the factual context in which the user of financial statements would view the financial item (see Question 2.3.20).